deannagelosi/shelving/README.md

 ![Uniquely Shaped Spaces workflow](img/software.png)

-Generate and fabricate custom shelving that “wraps” around the silhouettes of your own objects.
+Generate and fabricate custom shelving that "wraps" around the silhouettes of your own objects.

 [https://deannagelosi.github.io/shelving](https://deannagelosi.github.io/shelving)

 ---

-## What you’ll make
+## What you'll make

 - A custom shelf design where each object gets a fitted void (based on its 2D silhouette).
 - A fabrication-ready **DXF** export with **numbered parts** and **joinery** so you can laser cut and assemble.